Last updated on April 30th, 2021 at 06:36 pm

 Now you know your ideal customer’s pain points, so all you need to do is demonstrate how your product solves their problems!

-You also know what environment to stage your lifestyle infographics in, and who you should use to model.
+You also know what environment to stage your lifestyle images in, and who you should use to model.

 As you can see, it is crucial that you as a seller understand how your product fits into your customer’s lifestyle.